pac-dev/dspnote/readme.md

-# DSPnote: Generate Notebooks with Interactive Figures
+# DSPnote: Create Notebooks with Interactive Figures

 DSPnote is a static site generator specialized in creating notebooks with interactive figures.
+It's mostly implemented as an extension to [python-markdown](https://github.com/Python-Markdown/markdown).
 It currently supports the following types of figures:

 - *SporthDiagram*: an audio processing block diagram, accompanied by a user-defined Sporth script that can be run in-browser, and parameter sliders to control the script.

-It's mostly implemented as an extension to [python-markdown](https://github.com/Python-Markdown/markdown).

 ## Installing and Using